hjwp/Test-Driven-Django-Tutorial/tutorial04.rst

     ----------------------------------------------------------------------

 Ah, we need to add the poll Choices as a series of radio inputs.
-Now the official Django tutorial shows you how to hard-code them in HTML, but Django can do even better than that:
+Now the official Django tutorial shows you how to hard-code them in HTML:

 https://docs.djangoproject.com/en/1.3/intro/tutorial04/

-Django's forms system will generate radio buttons for us, if we can just give it the right incantations.
+But Django can do even better than that - Django's forms system will generate radio buttons for us, if we can just give it the right incantations.
 Let's create a new test in ``tests.py``:

 .. sourcecode:: python